PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #1 - 2022-02/index.md

 - ensure temperature regulation via a PWM fan control circuit

 ### Manufacturing
 We bought another hot air soldering station and milled an aluminum fixture plate in order to improve the manufacturing process of the PiRogue hats.
-A badly edited video showing the milling process is available on Youtube at [https://youtu.be/tSgLxqu3reU](https://youtu.be/tSgLxqu3reU).
+A poorly edited video showing the milling process is available on Youtube at [https://youtu.be/tSgLxqu3reU](https://youtu.be/tSgLxqu3reU).

 ## Software
-For the moment, we focused only on the software running directly on the PiRogue.
+For the moment, we only focused on the software running directly on the PiRogue.

 ![Dashboard](img/dashboard.png "Example of the PiRogue dashboard")

 ### PiRogue OS
 PiRogue OS is the operating system designed for the PiRogue, it is based on [Raspberry Pi OS](https://www.raspberrypi.com/software/).
 The [version 1.0.0 beta.7](https://github.com/PiRogueToolSuite/pirogue-os/releases/tag/v1.0.0_beta.7) has been released.
 The OS image can be downloaded directly from GitHub, unzipped and flashed on a SD-card.

+### Debian packages
+In order to update the PiRogue software without having to flash a new image (and losing all your data), we have packaged different parts of the PiRogue software for Debian.
+Those Debian packages are delivered to the PiRogue via [a PPA hosted on GitHub](https://github.com/PiRogueToolSuite/ppa).

 ### Network analysis
-In its current version, the PiRogue creates a wi-fi network allowing the user to connect their mobile to it.
+In its current version, the PiRogue creates a wi-fi access point allowing the user to connect their mobile to it.
 Once connected, the PiRogue intercept and analyze the network traffic in real time.
 Traffic inspection is ensured by [NFStream](https://www.nfstream.org/) and [Suricata](https://suricata.io/).
 All the different information extracted from the network traffic is stored in [InfluxDB](https://www.influxdata.com/).

 Suricata is configured to use [Proofpoint Emerging Threat rules](https://www.proofpoint.com) and [PTS rules](https://github.com/PiRogueToolSuite/suricata-rules).
 The rules are automatically updated on a daily basis.
 The PiRogue stores 5 days of analysis history.

-### Debian packages
-In order to update the PiRogue software without having to flash a new image (and losing all your data), we have packaged different parts of the PiRogue software for Debian.
-Those Debian packages are delivered to the PiRogue via [a PPA hosted on GitHub](https://github.com/PiRogueToolSuite/ppa).

 ### Stalkerware detection rules
 We have released the first version of a Suricata [rule-set focusing on the stalkerware](https://github.com/PiRogueToolSuite/suricata-rules).
 Those rules are based on the [IOC list](https://github.com/Te-k/stalkerware-indicators) maintained by [Echap](https://echap.eu.org).